Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-push-notifications.md

 - **Long polling:** It is not the best practice, but this technique always has a connection with the server, listening to the changes.

-- **Web Sockets:** This technique is one of the best, but it is not scalable, and also it creates a bidirectional connection with the server, which is not necessary whit push notifications.

-- **Server sent event (SSE):** This is also one of the best and it's a recent technology.
+- **Server sent event (SSE):** This is one of the best techniques and it's a recent technology.
 In comparison with web sockets, this technology is unidirectional, so the servers are just sending the new information to the client.

+- **Web Sockets:** This technique is one of the best, but it is not scalable, and also it creates a bidirectional connection with the server.

 ### **What is the impact of not doing this?**

-If we don't use this technique, we will have to implement a new logic using web sockets, or long polling.
+If we don't use this technique, we will have to implement a new logic using SSE, or long polling.

 # Adoption strategy